BryceVandegrift/hot-plate/Build.md

 #### Getting Parts

-A list of parts can be found in the [bill of materials](README.md#bill-of-materials) of the README.md file.
+A list of parts can be found in the [bill of materials](README.md#bill-of-materials) section of the README.md file.
 You can find the provided parts from Digikey (recommended), Mouser, or from any other electronics parts suppliers.